kajal1511/CN_Project_164_198/code/README.md

   <img src="../bin/Peer%20to%20peer%20File%20Transfer%20Algorithm.png?raw=true" alt="Sublime's custom image" width=600/>
 </p>

-For a detailed list of all classes, functions and their descriptions, please see [ALGORITHM.md](ALGORITHM.md)
+For a detailed list of all classes, functions and their descriptions, please see [Function Descriptions.md](Function Descriptions.md)

 ## c.
 How to run the code